 - Men who have sex with men

 - Injection drug users

-- People who work in places where there is a risk of infection (such as hospitals and doctors' offices)
+- People with jobs in which there is a risk of infection (such as emergency medical technicians, doctors and nurses)

 If you have not been vaccinated against hepatitis B and fear that you were recently exposed to HBV, it is possible to receive a single injection of hepatitis B immune globulin (HBIG).
 HBIG is recommended following exposure to hepatitis B virus because it provides immediate, short-term protection against the virus.
 A dose of the hepatitis B vaccine is given at the same time.
 Two additional doses of hepatitis B vaccine are given to complete the series and ensure long-term protection.